Foreign travel advice

 If you have any doubt about your status before returning to the country seek advice from a local lawyer.

 Your passport should be valid for a minimum period of 6 months from the date of entry into the UAE.
-If you hold a residence permit, your passport must be valid for at least 3 months in order to travel into and out of the country.
+If you hold a residence permit, your passport must be valid for at least 3 months in order to travel into the country.

 UK Emergency Travel Documents